fhalamos/interest_points_feature_descriptors/Writeup.md

 # HOUGH TRANSFORM

 The goal of this method is to find the 'most representative' translational vector.

-Given that there are many different translational vector between two images, the approach used consists in building a grid of transitional vectors (similar transitional vectors will end up in the same cell in the grid), and each cell will consist of the sum of the scores of the transitional vectors on it.
+Given that there are many different translational vectors between two images, the approach used consists in building a grid of translational vectors (similar translational vectors will end up in the same cell in the grid), and each cell will consist of the sum of the scores of the translational vectors on it.

-In the x-axis, the grid contains all possible values of transitional vectors in the x direction.
+In the x-axis, the grid contains all possible values of translational vectors in the x direction.
 Analogous is done for y-axis.

-My approach was to build a grid, where each cell location represented a particular translation (a value of 5 in x axis represented translations of 5 in the x_domain).
-The value of the cells in the grid where the sum the scores of all translations that ended up in that cell.
+I found that an optimal size of each cell in the grid was a 3x3 pixels.